Western Australia Treasurer Colin Barnett

 Victor P Taffa

-The 2010-11 State Budget handed down by Premier and Treasurer Colin Barnett includes $75 Million for expenditure on assets in the Gascoyne region.
+The 2010-11 State Budget handed down by Premier and Treasurer Colin Barnett today includes $502 Million for expenditure on assets in the East Metropolitan region.

 “Today’s $286 Million surplus will ensure the State Government can focus on ensuring services are delivered efficiently, effectively and fairly across the State.”
 Premier Barnett said.